spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 Infinite Staking is an incremental upgrade on the existing staking process that is currently available on the Loki network (currently active in Hardfork 10: Bulletproofs, introduced in Hardfork 9: Service Nodes).
 With Infinite Staking, Service Nodes do not expire and funds remain locked until a contributor or operator explicitly requests the Service Node to unlock the funds.

-Since Infinite Staking is an incremental upgrade, most of the steps necessary to register and participate in a Service Node remains the same.
+Since Infinite Staking is an incremental upgrade, most of the steps necessary to register and participate in a Service Node remain the same.
 A quick overview for the new staking process is summarised for quick grokking.

 ## Updated Staking Process and Commands

 ### Operators
 Operators will still use the following commands when setting up a Service Node.
 The commands are as follows:

-- `prepare_registration` in the daemon that is running in `--service-node` mode
+- `prepare_registration` in the daemon that is running in `--service-node` mode.

 - `register_service_node` with the command returned by the daemon. **Auto staking** is no longer an option.

 ### Contributors
-Contributors will still use the following command when contributing to a Service Node:
+Two new commands have been added to stop your Service Node from staking, and both the contributor and operator can execute these commands:

-- `stake <service node key>` by contributors to contribute to the node. **Auto staking** is no longer an option.
+- `stake <service node key>` to contribute to the node. **Auto staking** is no longer an option.

 ### Operators & Contributors (When Service Node Active)
 Two new commands have been added to stop your Service Node from staking, both the contributor and operator can execute these commands: